GSA/digitalgov.gov/content/posts/2017-05-22-how-facebook-live-increased-reach-and-engagement-of-scientific-lectures-at-nih.md

 ---
+url: /2017/05/22/how-facebook-live-increased-reach-and-engagement-of-scientific-lectures-at-nih/
 date: 2017-05-22 1:00:34 -0400
-title: 'How Facebook Live Increased Reach and Engagement of Scientific Lectures at NIH'
+title: How Facebook Live Increased Reach and Engagement of Scientific Lectures at NIH
-summary: 'Helping patients manage chronic pain has become an increasing challenge for health care providers, particularly in the face of an ongoing opioid epidemic in the United States.
-In response, the National Center for Complementary and Integrative Health (NCCIH) at the National Institutes of Health (NIH) has made funding research on integrative health approaches to pain'
+summary: Helping patients manage chronic pain has become an increasing challenge for health care providers, particularly in the face of an ongoing opioid epidemic in the United States.
+In response, the National Center for Complementary and Integrative Health (NCCIH) at the National Institutes of Health (NIH) has made funding research on integrative health approaches to pain
-authors: [yasmine-kloth]
+authors:
+  - yasmine-kloth
 categories:
   - Content
   - Metrics